 - Competency in a European Language – Competence can be demonstrated by completing a third-semester course (even if you have tested out of the first two), successfully passing a competency exam, or by being a native speaker of a European language.
 Students who pass the competency exam or are native speakers will have to substitute one additional course to reach the minimum five-course requirement.

-- Languages that meet the ES minor requirement: Ancient Greek, Bosnian-Croatian-Serbian, Brazilian Portuguese, Czech, Dutch, Finnish, French, German, Hungarian, Italian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian, and Yiddish.
+- Languages taught at Cornell that meet the IES requirement include Ancient Greek, Bosnian-Croatian-Serbian, Brazilian Portuguese, Czech, Dutch, Finnish, French, German, Hungarian, Italian, Polish, Portuguese, Russian, Spanish, Swedish, Turkish, Ukrainian, and Yiddish.